JaredLBailey/JaredLBailey.github.io/_posts/2024-09-02-Robot-Submarine.md

 The summer’s efforts bore fruit when, for the first time in years, we successfully completed an autonomous pre-trial competition run midway through the season.
 This milestone was a testament to the dedication of our team and the significant progress we had made.

 Among the many moments of that summer, one particularly memorable event stands out.
-One day, a fellow team member accidentally dropped a 40-pound weight into the 17-foot deep diving pool.
+One day, a fellow team member accidentally dropped a 40 pound weight into the 17 foot deep diving pool.
 The weight sank quickly to the bottom, and with a bit of determination, I took on the challenge of retrieving it.
 To everyone’s amazement, I swam down and brought the weight back up on my first try.
 The lifeguards watching from the poolside were visibly impressed, adding an unexpected highlight to our summer.

 ___

 # Thankful <a name="thankful"></a>

-My experience was more than just a series of technical tests; it was a time of camaraderie, problem-solving, and personal achievement.
+My experience was more than just a series of technical tests; it was a time of camaraderie, problem solving, and personal achievement.
 The hard work and dedication not only advanced our robot’s capabilities but also deepened my connection with the team and the project.
 I am grateful for the opportunities provided to work alongside so many dedicated students.
 Robotics is learned and performed much better in teams.